wpvillain/plans-block/README.md

 # Plans Table Block

-WordPress Gutenberg block built with `@wordpress/create-block` to display a plans table in columns loading Advanced Custom Fields (ACF) Data.
+WordPress Gutenberg block built with `@wordpress/create-block` to display a plans table in columns.
+This block can be installed as a plugin or loaded from `functions.php`

 ## Plans